imccart/Econ-771/README.md

-2. Physician agency and treatment decisions
+### Module 2.
+Physician agency and treatment decisions

-3. Information disclosure
+### Module 3.
+Information disclosure

-4. Mergers and healthcare competition
+### Module 4.
+Mergers and healthcare competition

-5. Key issues for health insurance markets
+### Module 5.
+Key issues for health insurance markets
+We won't get to this, but the resources are here for you if anyone is interested.